jeaubin/katacoda-scenarios/compare/step4.md

 **Yes!**

-Let's use automation to figure out what happened!
-Take a look at the robot testscript. open the `katacoda-scenario/robot/compare_snapshot.robot` in the editor windows and examing it's content.

-The script will:
+`genie learn ospf interface bgp platform --testbed-file tb.yaml --output disaster`{{execute}}

+`genie diff learnt disaster`{{execute}}

+We can see Ospf and interface operational state has changed.

+With the editor let's open the two files:

+* ./diff_ospf_nxos_nx-osv-1_ops.txt
-* Load Genie Library
+* ./diff_interface_nxos_nx-osv-1_ops.txt
-* Connect to the two devices
-* Learn bgp, interface, platform, ospf and the device configuration and save it to file.
-* And compare the new snapshot with the original snapshot!

-`robot --outputdir  /var/www/html/compare_run  /root/katacoda-scenarios/robot/compare_snapshot.robot`{{execute}}

-We can see the robot script has failed.
-Open the log and you can see the configuration was changed which is changing the operation state of the protocol.

-Log can be viewed here: https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/compare_run/log.html

-We can now revert the configuration and rerun our script to make sure we are back in business!
+We can see right away that interface Ethernet2/1 is down which is affecting our Ospf neighbor.

+We can now put our focus on fixing this issue.